 All full-time students – new, transfer, resident, and commuter – are required to complete a Health History Report and to include an immunization record.
-These forms must be uploaded on the Forester Health & Wellness Patient Portal by August 1, 2017.
+It is important that you complete the Health History Form, enter immunization dates and upload it on the Forester Health & Wellness Patient Portal by August 1, 2017.
 If forms are not submitted by August 1, students will be subject to a late fee of $100.
 Students not in compliance with the immunization requirements during their first term of attendance are restricted from registering for subsequent terms until compliance is obtained.

 To access the portal: https://lakeforest.medicatconnect.com.
 Use your College issued username and password to log-in.

 Emotional and physical needs of the students are met in a way that is both corrective and educational.
 Persons significant to the student, as well as cultural and economic factors, are recognized as affecting healthcare needs.
 Whenever possible, teaching-learning principles are used to assist the student in providing the highest level of self-care.

 Health Services are provided to all full-time and part-time students.
 To schedule an appointment using our on-line patient portal click here.